 - Feeling as if you’ve gone blank and do not know what to say

 The exact causes of social anxiety disorder haven’t been identified, however some linkages can be drawn with some factors.
 It may run in the family, as in, if you have a close relative with social anxiety disorder then the chances of having the illness are considerably high.
 Underdeveloped social skills or not being naturally empathic can be possible contributors.
 If your social interactions with most people are challenging, then you might unintentionally develop avoidance-based approaches.
 This in turn may isolate yourself further and possibly even become quite an asocial person.
 All of this may contribute to developing social anxiety.
 Another fact is that not having good social skills leads to us not being able to respond well to others, and we may end up misreading other people’s actions.
 Our poor social skills add to the obstacles in good communication.
 This may worsen the condition.
 Scientists are still looking for more biologically-based and environmental factors contributing to the development of social anxiety disorder.

-Treatment for Social Anxiety
+Treatment for Social Anxiety in Singapore

 You must see a doctor or a health-care professional if you think you’ve been feeling the symptoms above for over 6 months.
 A physical examination will ensure the symptoms aren’t due to any physical ailment.
 Where no physical issues are highlighted then a visit to a mental health professional will be recommended.
 You may contact our Incontact team of mental health professionals and book your appointment.
 If social anxiety disorder is suspected,then a visit to a psychiatrist may be recommended.
 After this a treatment plan can be decided based upon symptoms and their intensity.
 Treatment for social anxiety disorder involves: